induktio/thinker/Details.md

 28. [BUG][SMAX] Add references to use a new file (movlistx.txt) for SMAX specific info after secret project movies rather than one shared between SMAC/SMAX (movlist.txt).
 29. [MOD] Add "Nessus Canyon" landmark placement on random map generation.
 30. [BUG] Fixed "attacking along road" combat bonus in alpha/x.txt.
 Set to 0 by default.
-31. [BUG/MOD] Fixed NEWRESOURCE and PETERSOUT events to display the correct corrosponding image to match resource type.
+31. [BUG/MOD] Fixed NEWRESOURCE and PETERSOUT events to display the correct corresponding image to match resource type.
 32. [MOD] Add ability to set individual datalink entries for armor and reactors (ARMORDESC#/REACTORDESC#) in help/x.txt.
 33. [MOD] Enable the display of Sea Formers unit (UNITDESC4) in datalinks.
 Also, hide '*' from showing in name.
 34. [BUG] Fixed logic in PB code to prevent ODP/Flechette defenses being called a 2nd time (with a chance for defenses to fail) even after PB had already been shot down.
 Each faction has one chance to defend against incoming missile based on closest base or unit to PB blast.
 However, there is secondary check to give the tile owner a chance to defend against PB even if they have no units or bases in this space.
 This check didn't take into account whether or not PB had already been shot down.